 Terminology: Modified and Effective

-The term modified is used with duration and convexity when the changes in yield are assumed not to affect the expected cash flows of the security (e.g. for option free instruments).
-The term effective is used with duration and convexity when changes in yield are also assumed to impact the expected cash flows of the security (e.g. for derivatives).
+Use the term modified with duration and convexity when we assume that the changes in yield do not to affect the expected cash flows of the security (e.g. for option free instruments).
+Use the term effective with duration and convexity when we assume that the changes in yield also impact the expected cash flows of the security (e.g. for derivatives).

 Please also see: